 Design initiatives showcasing resilience through creativity during the pandemic

-Around the globe over the past months we have seen singing on balconies and workouts on rooftops – examples of human life shifting gears.
+Around the globe over the past year we have seen examples of human life shifting gears.
 In the creative world, we’ve been inspired by brands who have stepped up to use design expertise to devise ventilators, sanitiser and masks.
 Now we are focusing the lens on what the design and art community is sharing on virtual platforms and beyond to keep energised.
-While we realign to this new pace and rhythm of daily life, institutions, designers and artists are expanding horizons and showing how design can continue to innovate and unite.
+Enduring hardship, institutions, designers and artists are expanding horizons and showing how design can continue to innovate and unite.

 Jumpthegap by Roca

 Barcelona-based brand Roca are changing the course of its annual design contest for the ninth edition.
 This year, it is offering the platform as a space to share ideas and projects on products or services related to the functions of the bathroom space, such as sanitation, hygiene, and wellbeing as a response to the COVID 19 pandemic.
 Held in colaboration with Barcelona Design Center, the initiative is inviting designers and architects to propose their creative solutions from 8-23 June of which five selected projects will be annouced on 23 July.
 Pictured: Iranian designer Mohammad Reza Shahmohammadi’s winning design from the 7th edition – a clever rethink of the bathtub shape called Panacea.